veebch/doomed/README.md

-# doomed
+# We're all doomed
-A fear and greed index visualiser for bitcoin
+A fear and greed index visualiser for Bitcoin